Tuition & Fees

 Tuition and Fees

-Safe Harbor‘s program is unique and the opportunities presented here are unparalleled for your son.
+Safe Harbor‘s program is unique, and the opportunities presented here are unparalleled for your son.
 The program is funded exclusively by donations and tuition payments (we receive no government funding).
-We charge tuition that is roughly 50% what it costs us to keep boys in the program, and that is as much as 75% less than what normal therapeutic boarding schools charge.
-The remainder of our expenses and capital equipment and buildings are funded by personal and corporate donations.
+We charge tuition that is roughly 50% of what it costs us to keep boys in the program, and that is as much as 75% less than what normal therapeutic boarding schools charge.
+Personal and corporate donations fund the remainder of our expenses and capital equipment and buildings.

-Just as your family must meet its financial obligations, so Safe Harbor has to meet its own, otherwise we could not offer the help your son and family needs.
-Parents or family members are required to participate financially in sending their boy to Safe Harbor.
+Just as your family must meet its financial obligations, so Safe Harbor has to meet its own.
+Otherwise, we could not offer the help your son and family need.
+Parents or family members must participate financially in sending their boy to Safe Harbor.
 Our obligation is to move him away from bad decisions and bad behavior, helping him become a man of character, integrity, and vision.

-Please call or inquire online for our current tuition rate.
+Please call or inquire online about our current tuition rate.

 There is no additional charge for any of the academics or vocational programs offered at Safe Harbor, including maritime trades training.